Loyola University Chicago

 • Integrative Learning Portfolio: A general guide for faculty to build ePortfolios into their course assignments and create a summative reflection project

-• Learning Opportunities in a Health Crisis (Video): These reflection questions focus on the intersections of the course, engaged learning experience, Chicago community, and the COVID-19 health crisis.
+• Learning Opportunities in a Health Crisis (Video): These reflection questions focus on the intersections of the course, engaged learning experience, and the Chicago community.

 • Social Change Model (Video): These reflection questions build on the social change model of leadership and encourage students to connect their coursework to their out-of-class experiences.